 Your eligibility for Medicaid depends on whether or not your gross income (before taxes) falls under the Federal Poverty Level in your state.
 These levels change slightly every year, but you can consult this year's here.

 To find out more about how Medicaid works and how to get help enrolling, you can read our full article on Medicare and Medicaid dental coverage.

 Even if your state doesn't offer dental work on Medicaid, you should still make sure to sign up if you're eligible, because you never know when you could need healthcare.

-If you're looking for inexpensive dental care or low-cost braces for adults, dental schools are a really great option.
+If you're looking for low cost dental care or low-cost braces for adults, dental schools are a really great option.
 Chances are if you live in a city, there's a dental school near you, and they'll offer you excellent care at a much lower price than you would have to pay at a normal clinic with no dental insurance.

 When considering a dental school, make sure it's one associated with the American Dental Association; you can search for a program near you here.

 Also, you shouldn't wait until you have a dental emergency to seek treatment.
 At least yearly routine cleanings are an important part of prevention, which is why you should also consider dental hygiene schools for teeth cleanings without insurance.

 The National Institute of Dental and Craniofacial Research and other accredited medical organizations sometimes look for participants in their studies, whether they are trying out a new way to reduce pain during procedures or a better way to extract wisdom teeth.
-These clinical trials are both government and privately funded, which means they are no or low-cost for you if you're looking for uninsured dental care.
+These clinical trials are both government and privately funded, which means they are no or low-cost for you if you're looking for dental care without insurance.

 Additionally, Congress has passed laws to protect study participants, with rules such as every clinical investigator is required to make sure that every participant is safe.
-You can read more about the basics of clinical trials, including your safety as a participant, at the National Institute of Health's page here.
+You can read more about the basics of clinical trials, including your safety as a participant on the National Institute of Health's page here.